 The excursions range from challenging (such as hikes on the Mediterranean coast) to utter, languid paradise (like the private islands in the Caribbean).
 The staterooms go above and beyond in the comfort field, with fluffy pillows and windows overlooking the sea.

-Most of you who have children on the autism spectrum fear that meltdowns will derail your family vacation enjoyment, thus blocking your dreams of, say, your cruise with Carnival.
+Most of you who have children on the autism spectrum fear that meltdowns will derail your family vacation enjoyment, thus blocking your dreams of, say, your cruise on the Carnival Fantasy.
 You are hesitant about cruising because there are many factors that can incite stare-inducing, rant-causing episodes from your child.

 What Stops Parents of Autistic Children from Cruising

-Besides fears of having children go missing, other fears parents of autistics have about cruising relate to the many amenities and activities that can rattle children's nerves.
+Besides fears of having children go missing, other fears parents their own with autism have about cruising relate to the many amenities and activities that can rattle children's nerves.
 From the constant slot machine bells to the cavernous atrium, most elements and times on a cruise ship can induce bouts of screaming and stimming.

 Change in Routine

-Even in peak seasons, some affected children can manage through high crowd levels, but most others generally can’t handle them.
-I think that the closeness of strangers in one single area—either the dining room or the main showlounge—can really set them off.
+Even in peak seasons, some children with autism can manage through high crowd levels, but most others generally can’t handle them.
+I think that the closeness of strangers in one single area—either the dining room or the main show lounge—can easily set them off.
 Most of them cannot process multiple sensory information as well as unaffected children.

 Factor in the chatting and bustle surrounding them, and many a sensory-sensitive child can scream and flail.
 If their families cruise during the holidays or in the hurricane-filled summertime, the situation will get worse.